tcheukueppoo/maat/docs/maat.md

 ## Topic variables

 Maat does topicalization with flow control statements and anonymous functions a way similar to that in Perl and Raku.
 It is important to understand this now to avoid confusion when reading the below specification.
 Here, we'll focus on topicalization regarding flow controls and the one about functions will be explained later.

-Topicalization?
-What is it? first appeared in Perl, topicalization is a technique used to apply a set of operations on one or a group of specific targets, it involves making the topic of operations more accessible in code.
+Topicalization is a technique used to apply a set of operations on one or a group of specific targets, it involves making the topic of operations more accessible in code.
 If not explicitly defined, a topic variable is represented by the type II special variable `_` which holds the current default or implied argument for certain operations.
 Topicalization allows you to use this special variable implicitly or explicitly within your code to refer to the current topic without having to explicitly declare it as parameter to each operation.
 An example is using the default topic variable in an anynomous function which implicitly means the anonymous function take a single parameter and the default topic variable refers to it.
 Another example is using the default topic variable within the code of the `with` construct to implicitly refer to the return value of its conditional expression.

 2. The `if` flow control statement